kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 This includes the intent to originate TLS on the connection to the backend, as well as various properties of the TLS connection:

-* If using mutual TLS, the client certificate to use during the TLS handshake
 * How to verify the peer certificate (trusted certificates, trusted subject names, etc).
 * Server Name indication